saikrishna-git1/USB_HID_mouse_STM32F429/README.md

 A transaction consists of a sequence of 2/3 pkts:
 1. Token pkt - tells who sent or who should receive a Data pkt.
 2. Data pkt - actual data.
-3. Handshake pkt (not used in Isochronous transfers) - tells if the data was successfully received or not.
+3. Handshake pkt (not used in Isochronous transfers) - tells if the data was successfully received or not (status of the transaction).

+### PIDs
+Packet Identifiers
+Every pkt type has PID field - see .pdf